30 Helpful Cruise Organization Tips for Cruisers

 18. Small cabin fan

 This is something that some cruisers appreciate, however we’ve always found the cabins to be well air conditioned and haven’t needed an additional fan.
-If you like one and find small spaces hot and stuffy, consider bringing a small portable fan for your stateroom.
+If you like one and find small spaces hot and stuffy, consider bringing a small portable fan (check reviews on Amazon) for your stateroom.

 19. Store your valuables and personal items